2019 Tax Update - Businesses

 Section 179 Expensing

-The new law enhances Code Sec.
-179 expensing.
-The Conference bill sets the Code Sec.
-179 dollar limitation at $1 million and the investment limitation at $2.5 million.
+Sec.
+179 dollar limitation is set at $1 million and the investment limitation at $2.5 million.

 Deductions and Credits

-Numerous business tax preferences are eliminated.
+Numerous business tax preferences are eliminated due to The Tax Cuts and Jobs Act.
 These include the Code Sec.
 199 domestic production activities deduction, non-real property like-kind exchanges, and more.
 Additionally, the rules for business meals are revised, as are the rules for the rehabilitation credit.

 Entertainment expenses.
 The act disallows a deduction for (1) an activity generally considered to be entertainment, amusement, or recreation; (2) membership dues for any club organized for business, pleasure, recreation, or other social purposes; or (3) a facility or portion thereof used in connection with any of the above items.